Playa Dominical at a Glance

 Also Known As: Dominical Beach

 Closest Town: Dominical (0 driving minutes from the beach)

 Closest Airports: San José international, Quepos and Palmar Norte domestic airports

 Average Temperature: 70º-90º F (21º-32º C)

 Crowd Level: Secluded

-Playa Dominical is a 4 mile long brown sand, rocky, uncrowded beach bordered by lush green forests.
+Playa Dominical is a four-mile long brown sand, rocky, uncrowded beach bordered by lush green forests.
 It is a small coastal town about 30 miles south of Manuel Antonio National Park.
 Dominical attracts surfers from not only from across the country, but from all over the world.
 Tourists are, however, warned that the ocean here is rather rough and is not safe for beginners or novices without a surf instructor.
 The expert surfers are certain to enjoy the beach, though.
-Beginners can take lessons from one of the Surf Camps in the area.
+Beginners can take lessons from one of the surf camps in the area.
 Swimming is near impossible and not highly recommended in Playa Dominical area due to the strong currents, but many beaches in the area are suitable for swimming and beginner surfers.

 Whale watching is another favorite activity.
-Dominical is at a distance of about 5 miles from the Marina Ballena National Park and offers visitors a glimpse of the whales almost 9 months of the year.
-There are over six different types of whales that can be spotted here.
-Dominical has a lot to offer the adventure loving tourists: horseback riding, hiking, and eco-tours through the nearby reptile preserves are favorite activities.
+Dominical is about five miles from the Ballena National Marine Park and offers visitors a glimpse of the whales almost nine months of the year.
+There are some six different types of whales that can be spotted here.
+Dominical has a lot to offer adventure-loving tourists: horseback riding, hiking, and eco-tours through the nearby reptile preserves are favorite activities.
 Snorkeling and diving experiences are also offered by some tour agencies.

 Best Time to Visit

 The best time to visit the area, according to Dominical residents, is in the green season due to the fact that the air is fresher and clearer, thanks to the afternoon rains.
-The green season is a time when the rain forest is most lush, but activities will have to be planned around the afternoon showers.
-The Annual 4th of July Sunday Lifeguards Fundraiser is fantastic time as well to visit.
+The green season is a time when the rainforest is most lush, but activities will have to be planned around the afternoon showers.
+The annual 4th of July Sunday Lifeguards Fundraiser is fantastic time to visit, as well.

 Services & Infrastructure in Playa Dominical